 Organizations that require industrial maintenance

-Any business relying on heavy machinery benefits from industrial maintenance to keep operations smooth and efficient.
+Any business relying on heavy machinery and regular production benefits from industrial maintenance to keep operations smooth and efficient.
 The following industries, in particular, depend heavily on regular maintenance to maximize uptime and prevent costly downtime:

 - Manufacturing: Electronics factories, furniture manufacturers, paint suppliers, or other organizations producing goods for consumers or businesses.